 all the world is recovering from Christmas

-starts in the dark hours on December 26th on 2AM and lasts until sunrise.
+starts on December 26th on 2AM and lasts until sunrise.
 The

 following week, it happens all over again, with another parade that lasts into